Average Electric Bill Per Month for 1 & 2 Bedroom Apartments

 You will probably find that the appliance that uses the most electricity in an apartment is the air-conditioning system.

-The amount your air conditioning system gets used depends on the season, where you live, and how cool you like to be when in your home.
-If you live in a cooler state, your air conditioning usage is likely to be limited to summer months when just opening the windows isn’t enough to keep you cool.
+The amount your air-conditioning system gets used depends on the season, where you live, and how cool you like to be when in your home.
+If you live in a cooler state, your air-conditioning usage is likely to be limited to summer months when opening the windows isn’t enough to keep you cool.

-If you live in a state that’s typically warm year-round, like Arizona, Nevada, or Florida, your AC usage is going to be much more frequent, for longer periods of the year, so you can expect to have a higher electric bill.
+If you live in a state that’s typically warm year-round, like Arizona, Nevada, or Florida, your AC usage is going to be much more frequent—and for longer periods of the year—so you can expect to have a higher electric bill.

 Of course, if you have to heat your home, you may find the cost offsets the difference of the added expense in hotter states.